These low-waste party tips will keep the good times going, without as much garbage.

 In my experience, no one even notices the absence of meat from the trays.

-5. Wrap gifts with natural or recycled materials
+5. Embellish gifts or party favors with natural or recycled materials

 Pinterest is chock-full of unique techniques for wrapping gifts.
 I like to air on the side simplicity, and use the same few materials to tackle every problem.